 To tackle the budget issue, we gathered and brainstormed together, pooling all possible ideas, ranging from logical to the more creative.
 Everyone had a chance to contribute, discuss, and refine each suggestion.
 Through this collaborative effort, we generated multiple ideas that evolved and combined into two main concepts:

 Ahmad Abu Alsamen suggested to arrange double beds in the room for attendees: Instead of the typical single bed setup, we proposed placing two beds in each room to accommodate more attendees comfortably.
-This not only maximizes space utilization but also fosters a more communal atmosphere among participants, along with reducing the budget
+This not only maximizes space utilization but also fosters a more communal atmosphere among participants, along with reducing the budget.

 Another great solution was Obada’s which was to negotiate with vendors in order to get discount while offering them a partnership in the future, and this solution not only helps with the current financial contingency but also provides a possibility to work and stay in business in the future.